Wishon Evergreens History

 Between 2007–2017, Wishon’s farm recovered fully, expanded its customer base to over 150 wholesalers, and diversified its products.
 He adds, “A lot of times, good things will come from bad, and I try to remember this as obstacles arise.”
 Whether facing ice storms, deer, pests - these trials that all farmers face, Wishon farms perseveres.

 Today, there are three successful companies operating on our farm:

-- Wishon Evergreens - wholesale Christmas trees and greenery
+- Wishon Evergreens - wholesale Christmas trees, wreaths and garland

 - Appalachian Produce Company - pumpkins and fall products

-- The Christmas Tree Company - online Christmas trees and greenery sales.
+- The Christmas Tree Company - online Christmas trees, wreaths and garland